Nice to meet you.

 ServiceNow IT Service Management

 However, ServiceNow really flexes its muscles in terms of integration capabilities.
-It plugged right into our existing tools—think Microsoft 365, AWS, and even some legacy systems—with minimal hassle.
-The platform’s CMDB is incredibly detailed, allowing me to link incidents to specific assets, see dependency relationships, and track everything from hardware to cloud services in one place.
+It plugged right into our existing tools: Microsoft 365, AWS, and even some legacy systems, with minimal hassle.
+The platform’s incredibly detailed CMDB allows me to link incidents to specific assets, see dependency relationships, and track everything from hardware to cloud services in one place.

 What I like about ServiceNow IT Service Management: